ksu-cis300-master/Homework-1-S24-Instructions-Sudoku/index.md

 #### 6.2.1.
 Fields and property

 Instances of this class will be used to record potential conflicts - the values already stored in each row, column, and block.
 To record this information it will use three 2-dimensional arrays of **bool**s - arrays indexed using two indices, separated by a comma.
 The first index will indicate a row, column, or block number.
 The second index will be an **int** representing one of the puzzle values as follows: the **char** value `c` will be represented by `c - Utilities.MinNumber`.
-For example, the puzzle value '2' will be represented by the index 1.
+For example, the puzzle value '2' will be represented by the **int** 1.
 Note that this **int** representation of puzzle values will only be used internally within this class - elsewhere, puzzle values will be represented by either **char**s ('1', '2', etc.) or **string**s ("1", "2", etc.).
 Thus, each of these arrays will be *n*x*n*, where *n* is the number of rows/columns in the puzzle.

 This class will need the following **private** fields: